mxahan/project_rppg/README.md

+We have received the kind consent of the volunteers to collect their data and followed instructional Review Board (IRB) protocol during the data collection.

 Please contact us to get the access to rPPG data.
 Upon receiving request and agreement, we will share the drive link to download the videos and corresponding Empatica PPG signal.
 The instructions and python source code will also be provided to align the video with the PPG signal for training and validation.

-The volunteers required to sit still in front of camera wearing the Empatica in a laboratory room with Artificial lights.
-The average data collection takes 10 minutes per subject in each trail.

-We have received the kind consent of the volunteers to collect their data and followed instructional Review Board (IRB) protocol during collection.

-Please do not use any volunteers direct images in the presentation or papers.

-## Other Data and Bench-Marking

 # Citation:

+[Coming Soon]